upuil/CCSN-Database/README.md

 All images are fixed resolution 256×256 pixels with the JPEG format.
 The dataset is released under a `creative commons license`.
 If you interest about this database, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddYgxyOn2lCi-niz1zqJqtt6gYkAHky3C1dNCS8epLsddbPA/viewform?usp=sf_link) to receive the download instructions.

+More details about the CCSN dataset can be found in the following paper and please cite the this paper if you use the CCSN dataset.

+Zhang, J. L., Liu, P., Zhang, F., & Song, Q. Q. (2018).
+[CloudNet: Ground-based Cloud Classification with Deep Convolutional Neural Network.
+Geophysical Research Letters](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018GL077787), 45. https://doi.org/10.1029/2018GL077787